getreu/tp-note/doc/source/tp-note--manpage.md

 ```

 When _Tp-Note_ synchronizes the note's metadata with its filename, it will also
 change the sort-tag from '`20200306-`' to '`20200307-`'.
-The resulting
+The resulting filename
-filename becomes "`20200307-'1.
+becomes "`20200307-'1.
 The Beginning--Note.md`".

-The same way it is possible to pin the sort tag of the note from within
+In the same way, it is possible to pin the sort tag of the note from within the
-the note's meta-data, you can also change the file extension by adding
+note's meta-data, you can also change the file extension by adding the optional
-the optional '`extension`' variable into the notes front matter:
+'`extension`' variable into the notes front matter:

 ``` yaml
 ---